-One of the world's top banana producers, Chiquita Brands deals in bunches.
+A top banana among banana producers, Chiquita Brands deals in bunches.
 The company grows, procures, markets, and sells bananas and other fresh fruits and vegetables under the Chiquita name and others.
 Bananas account for about 65% of Chiquita's sales.
-Its other offerings include whole citrus fruits, melons, grapes, apples, pineapples, and tomatoes, as well as packaged fresh-cut items, processed fruit ingredients, and juices.
-Its Fresh Express unit, which generates about a third of sales, is the leading US seller of packaged ready-to-eat salads.
+Its other offerings include pineapples, packaged ready-to-eat salads, fresh fruit and vegetable ingredients for the foodservice industry, and processed fruit ingredients.
+Its Fresh Express brand, which generates nearly 30% of revenue, is the leading US seller of packaged ready-to-eat salads.
 Chiquita's products are sold in nearly 70 countries, mainly in North America and Europe.
-The Middle East, Japan, and South Korea are its smaller markets.
+Brazilian agribusiness Grupo Cutrale and investment firm Safra together own Chiquita.

 Company-owned farms produce one-third of Chiquita's bananas.
 To satisfy demand, however, the company looks to third-party growers in Colombia, Costa Rica, Ecuador, Guatemala, Honduras, Mexico, Nicaragua, Panama, and the Philippines for the balance of its bananas.
 Chiquita, which relies on third parties worldwide for all of its lettuce and other fresh produce, primarily serves the global retail and foodservice sectors.

 The company's salads and healthy snacks business, which accounts for nearly $1 billion in net sales and a third of revenue overall, supports Chiquita's strategy of providing more convenient, healthy-food options to meet the needs of consumers.
-The company ships Fresh Express ready-made salads that enjoy the #1 position in the US with a 36% retail market share.
+The company ships Fresh Express ready-made salads that enjoy the #1 position in the US, controlling roughly one-third of its market share.
 One-fifth of this segment's sales come from foodservice customers (mostly quick-service restaurants).
 While Chiquita provides the foodservice industry with lettuce, tomatoes, spinach, cabbage, and onions, what's purchased most often by customers in this niche is shredded lettuce.

 Chiquita is also focused on expanding its product range and brands to new segments, categories, and geographies.
 To that end, it has introduced Gourmet Café, Chiquita to Go, Just Fruit in a Bottle, and Pineapple Bites to non-grocery venues, including convenience outlets, gas stations, club stores, and coffee shops.

-In late 2013 Chiquita began to narrow its strategic focus to concentrate primarily on bananas and salads.
-To this end, it exited most other fruit businesses, except pineapples, which are sourced from the same regions using the same logistics as bananas.
+Chiquita has narrowed its strategic focus to concentrate primarily on bananas and salads.
+To this end, in late 2013, it exited most other fruit businesses, except pineapples, which are sourced from the same regions using the same logistics as bananas.